pehringer/finches/README.md

 # Mapper

-Mapper is a library that uses linear genetic programming to automatically synthesize functions that fit input–output data.
+Mapper is a library that uses linear genetic programming to automatically synthesize functions that fit input-output data.
 It’s designed for discovering deterministic mappings from structured data.

 ## Use Cases